reflectoring/reflectoring.github.io/_posts/2020-09-05-spring-boot-docker.md

 Here is part of the output from running the Dive command:
  ![dive screenshot](/assets/img/posts/springboot-docker-image/dive1.png)

-As we can see the application layer (inside the red boundary) forms the bulk of the image size.
+As we can see the application layer forms a significant part of the image size.
 We will aim to reduce the size of this layer in the following sections as part of our optimization.

-## Building the Container Image with Buildpack
+## Building a Container Image with Buildpack

 [Buildpacks](https://buildpacks.io/) is a generic term used by various Platform as a Service(PAAS) offerings to build a container image from source code.
 It was started by Heroku in 2011 and has since been adopted by Cloud Foundry, Google App Engine, Gitlab, Knative, and some others.